franciscotobar/devportal/guides/rif-relay/deployment.md

       To start the process just execute the following command:

       ```
-      npx truffle migrate --network regtest
+      npm run deploy regtest
       ```

-      > Note: The migrate command is using the Regtest configuration that was previously configured in the truffle.js file.
+      > Note: The deploy script is using the Regtest configuration that was previously configured in the truffle.js file.

       After the deployment we will see the summary of the deployed contracts.
 Most of this contracts are the on-chain components that will be used by RIF Relay and some are for testing purposes.